-- 290.185 Except in emergency situations, in the case of an Audit Client that is a Public Interest Entity, a Firm shall not prepare tax calculations of current and deferred tax liabilities (or assets) for the purpose of preparing accounting entries that are material to the Financial Statements on which the Firm will express an Opinion. - 290.186 The preparation of calculations of current and deferred tax liabilities (or assets) for an Audit Client for the purpose of the preparation of accounting entries, which would otherwise not be permitted under this section, may be provided to Audit Clients in emergency or other unusual situations when it is impractical for the Audit Client to make other arrangements.
+Deleted: Except in emergency situations,

+- 290.186 The preparation of calculations of current and deferred tax liabilities (or assets) for an Audit Client for the purpose of the preparation of accounting entries, which would otherwise not be permitted under this section, may be provided to Audit Clients that are not a Public Interest Entity in emergency or other unusual situations when it is impractical for the Audit Client to make other arrangements.
 This may be the case when (a) only the Firm has the resources and necessary knowledge of the Client's business to assist the Client in the timely preparation of its calculations of current and deferred tax liabilities (or assets), and (b) a restriction on the Firm's ability to provide the services would result in significant difficulties for the Client (for example, as might result from a failure to meet regulatory reporting requirements).
 In such situations, the following conditions shall be met: - (a) Those who provide the services are not members of the Audit Team; - (b) The services are provided for only a short period of time and are not expected to recur; and - (c) The situation is discussed with Those Charged with Governance.